 Compensation payments are intended to provide a regular and reliable source of income for workers who qualify and are similar to and replace employment earnings.
 An advance or payout would reduce this source of regular future income.
 However, there may be situations where an advance or payout of the benefit would provide better support than the periodic payment.
 WorkSafeNB has the discretion to determine if an advance or payout is appropriate taking into account the facts of the case such as:

-1. Are there other WorkSafeNB benefits that could help the worker in this situation, e.g., medical aid, quality of life grant, or care allowance?
+1. Are there other WorkSafeNB benefits that could help the worker in this situation, e.g., medical aid or care allowance?

 2. Could the worker obtain a normal consumer loan provided by public financial institutions?